 Never install a rear-facing child restraint system on the front seat with the passenger airbag off switch in the "AUTO" position.
 In the event of an accident, the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child if the rear-facing child restraint system is installed on the front passenger seat.

-When you install a rear-facing child restraint system which belongs to a passenger risk group on the right front passenger seat (bench seat) or front passenger seat (separate seats), turn the passenger airbag off switch counterclockwise to the "OFF" position and remove the key.
-(For details, see "SRS driver airbag and front passenger airbag" on page 55 in this Section.)
+When you install a rear-facing child restraint system which belongs to a passenger risk group on the front passenger seat, turn the passenger airbag off switch counterclockwise to the "OFF" position and remove the key.
+(For details, see "SRS driver airbag and front passenger airbag" on page 53 in this Section.)